MohammadShaded/OOP-Najjah-Restaurant/README.md

     • Payment view
     • Category Management view.

-2).pdf file , it contain the descreaption of the project.
+2).pdf file , it contain the descreaption of the project,and project interfaces of the project.